coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. cmd:: Print Visibility {? @scope_name }

    Displays the current notation scope stack.
 The top of the stack is displayed last.
-Notations in scopes whose interpretation is hidden by the same notation in a more recently opened scope are not displayed.
+Notations in scopes whose :term:`interpretation` is hidden by the same notation in a more recently opened scope are not displayed.
    Hence each notation is displayed only once.